fenhl/Python-IRC-Bot-Framework/README.md

-ircbotframe.py is an IRC bot framework written in python.
+ircbotframe.py is an IRC bot framework written in Python 3.

 To use this, import the `ircBot` class from ircbotframe.py